rhymeswithvocal/digital-garden/_notes/tech-and-online/grift.md

 These are all super compelling selling points, with the slightly thorny parenthetical of: most grifts (the pyramidal ones) will create freedom and prosperity for the person pulling the grift, but none for you, their unsuspecting mark.

-### A better way is possible

-It's not impossible to be earnestly interested in learning and in teaching people.

 ### Admitting my cynicism

 The thing about most of the grifts I'm referring to is that they aren't *actually* scams in a definitional sense.
 They're the equivalent of a dude aggressively selling you his mixtape on the street.
 Perfectly legal, but feels a little scummy and makes you seriously question whether there's actually been any value added to your life, and by extension, the world.

+## Imagining a better future/how to have fewer grifts

+It's not impossible to be earnestly interested in innovating, building new things, learning and teaching people.
+However, grifts are often more motivated by money or clout than a sincere interest in something.

+To the money point, if a greater number of people were involved in meaningful [[gift economy|gift economies]], it might be possible for them to meet their comfort/luxury goals without becoming significantly wealtheir.

+To the clout point, if we build communities where personal fulfillment and wellness are prioritized over [[hustle]], then having a lucrative (grifty) side-gig is less important than being a positive and well-rounded person.

 ---
 ### Sources, resources, links